Srijanakash/Expense-App-Flutter/README.md

 ###
 This is a simple app for keeping a tab on weekly expenses.
+The required .dart files are in the lib folder.

 This is built with the help of "Flutter and Dart - The Complete Guide [2020 Edition]" course in Udemy by Maximilian Schwarzmüller.

 ### Final Result